 The Importance of a Field Interview in the Claim

 In many cases, the field interview process is a benign process.
-The field interviewer may be there to obtain an update; to go through some additional questions with you; to review; to review some recent medical treatment that you’ve had; to update your medical folder, including your current list of doctors and why you are seeing them; etc etc.
+The field interviewer may be there to obtain an update; to go through some additional questions with you; to review some recent medical treatment that you’ve had; to update your medical folder, including your current list of doctors and why you are seeing them; etc, etc.

 In short, it is like preparing for a hurricane.
 You do not know if that hurricane is going to hit and destroy your home, but you go through the preparations of ensuring that you’re going to limit the damage.
 The same preparation needs to occur with these field interviews.
 You need to prepare yourself so you do not cause much damage to your disability insurance claim.

 There are a couple of different scenarios that you might see during a field interview.
 For example, MetLife is employing some full-time field interviewers.
 These representatives work for MetLife and conduct the interviews.
 Hartford has some full-time employees that perform interviews as well.
 Unum, on the other hand, may hire a third-party company to conduct the field interview.
 These third parties may not know much about your disability claim except for perhaps what’s on the one pages summary they were sent by the disability insurance company.

 There can be a lot of frustration with an interview conducted by a third party.
 That’s because this person may come to your home, ask you questions for several hours, ask you tons of questions that are already answered in the claim file, and ask you a bunch of questions that may be wildly inappropriate.
 We try to cut out the duplicative and inappropriate questions to make these meetings go as quickly as possible.
 You should not have to sit there and start talking more than you have to.

 Ways Insurance Investigators Try to Trick You and How to Avoid The Traps